clij/clijx-assistant/installation.md

-# CLIJx-Incubator installation instructions
+# CLIJx-Assistant installation instructions
-CLIJx-Incubator is under development.
+CLIJx-Assistant is under development.
 Please install it only in a separate Fiji installation.
 Do not use it for routine research yet.
 Planned release is early 2021.
 Stay tuned.

 * Download and unpack [Fiji](https://fiji.sc)